bmc0/dsp/README.md

 	The settings shown above (-6dB surround level, 15ms delay, and 10kHz rolloff) are a good starting point, but may be adjusted to taste.
 The default `surround_level` is -6dB.
-Applying the `decorrelate` effect to the surround outputs can be useful to eliminate coloration caused by comb filtering (note: adjust `surround_delay` to compensate for the `decorrelate` effect's group delay).
+Applying the `decorrelate` effect to the surround outputs (optionally with the `-m` flag) seems to further improve the spatial impression (note: adjust `surround_delay` to compensate for the `decorrelate` effect's group delay).

 	The front outputs replace the original input channels and the surround outputs are appended to the end of the channel list.